-If the Judge elected the Defined Benefit Plan - The surviving spouse of a retired judge who elected an Optional Settlement in the defined benefit plan receives one of four options:
+If the Judge elected the Defined Benefit Plan under Section 75522 - The surviving spouse of a retired judge who elected an Optional Settlement in the defined benefit plan receives one of four options:

 - Option 1 return of unused accumulated contributions. - Option 2 4 the Optional Settlement Benefit amount varies based on the option chosen by the member.